SmartCord-AI/.github/profile/README.md

 - discussions have their own context, and it is possible to reply to bot messages to put them in context;
 - ad system (/ads info) to promote your projects or servers;
 - 2 ways to open discussions or generate an image: by command or with a button in a channel, all configurable;
+- use gpt-4;
 - voice chat;
+- speak with voice messages or summarise voice messages;
 - generate images (with the possibility to deactivate it);
 - open/infinite discussion channels;
 - automatic archiving;